textcreationpartnership/A00271/README.md

 ##Content Summary##

 #####Front#####
-The copy of a letter lately vvritten by a Spanishe gentleman, to his freind in England in refutation

 #####Body#####

-The copy of a letter lately vvritten by a Spanishe gentleman, to his freind in England in refutation **Types of content**
+1. THE COPY OF A LETTER,
+LATELY WRITTEN BY A
+SPANISHE GENTLEMAN, TO HIS
+freind in England: in refutation of ſundry calumnies, there falſly bruited, and ſpred emonge the people.

+**Types of content**

   * There are 6 **verse** lines!